cjhutto/vaderSentiment/README.rst

 This README file describes the dataset of the paper:

 	|  **VADER: A Parsimonious Rule-based Model for Sentiment Analysis of Social Media Text**
 	|  (by C.J.
 Hutto and Eric Gilbert)
 	|  Eighth International Conference on Weblogs and Social Media (ICWSM-14).
 Ann Arbor, MI, June 2014.

 For questions, please contact:

-C.J.
+	| C.J.
 Hutto
-Georgia Institute of Technology, Atlanta, GA 30032
+	| Georgia Institute of Technology, Atlanta, GA 30032
-cjhutto [at] gatech [dot] edu
+	| cjhutto [at] gatech [dot] edu

 ====================================
 Citation Information
 ====================================

 If you use either the dataset or any of the VADER sentiment analysis tools (VADER sentiment lexicon or Python code for rule-based sentiment analysis engine) in your research, please cite the above paper.
-For example:  <br />
+For example:

-  <small> **Hutto, C.J. & Gilbert, E.E.
+  **Hutto, C.J. & Gilbert, E.E.
 (2014).
 VADER: A Parsimonious Rule-based Model for Sentiment Analysis of Social Media Text.
 Eighth International Conference on Weblogs and Social Media (ICWSM-14).
-Ann Arbor, MI, June 2014.** </small><br />
+Ann Arbor, MI, June 2014.**

 ====================================
 Installation
 ====================================

 There are a couple of ways to install and use VADER sentiment:
-# The simplest is to use the command line to do an installtion from PyPI using pip, e.g.,
+#.
+The simplest is to use the command line to do an installation from PyPI using pip, e.g.,
 ``
 > pip install vaderSentiment
 ``
-# You could also clone the [GitHub repository](https://github.com/cjhutto/vaderSentiment) (HTTPS clone URL: https://github.com/cjhutto/vaderSentiment.git)
+#.
+You could also clone the [GitHub repository](https://github.com/cjhutto/vaderSentiment) (HTTPS clone URL: https://github.com/cjhutto/vaderSentiment.git)
-# You could simply download either the `Link [full master branch zip file]<https://github.com/cjhutto/vaderSentiment/archive/master.zip>`_ , or the `Link [public release source code]<https://github.com/cjhutto/vaderSentiment/releases/tag/0.5>`_ as a `Link [compressed .zip file]<https://github.com/cjhutto/vaderSentiment/archive/0.5.zip>`_ or `Link [tarball .tar.gz file]<https://github.com/cjhutto/vaderSentiment/archive/0.5.tar.gz>`_
+#.
+You could simply download either the `Link [full master branch zip file]<https://github.com/cjhutto/vaderSentiment/archive/master.zip>`_ , or the `Link [public release source code]<https://github.com/cjhutto/vaderSentiment/releases/tag/0.5>`_ as a `Link [compressed .zip file]<https://github.com/cjhutto/vaderSentiment/archive/0.5.zip>`_ or `Link [tarball .tar.gz file]<https://github.com/cjhutto/vaderSentiment/archive/0.5.tar.gz>`_

 ====================================